TattlingJam4231/weapon-rebalances/README.md

    - Thanatos
      - ammo pickup decreased from 0.07/0.88 to 0/0.53
      - total ammo decreased from 15 to 10
+     - attachments
+       - Tank Buster Barrel
+         - damage increased from 0 to 500
+       - CQB Barrel
+         - damage decreased from 0 to -500
+       - Suppressed Barrel
-     - damage increased from 3500 to 6000
+         - damage increased from -80 to 0
+         - stability decreased from 8 to -12

    - Tier 3
      - Nagant